Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

     - Left-over dead entries in the planner's `FIELD` label lookup (`routeCode`, `roundTripDistance`, `touchpoint`) removed — they referenced keys that can no longer appear in `cells`.
+- **2026-07-10** — two fixes/changes reported after the above went out:
+  - **Blank-screen bug on "Split this route" (fixed).** Root cause: the split-vehicle `<select>` I added to the Needs-Change modal referenced a bare `vehPool` identifier directly in JSX. `vehPool` is a local `const` inside `opsVals()`, never included in that function's return object — so it's not a property of the `with(B)` bindings object `View()` renders against, and referencing it there throws a `ReferenceError` the instant that dropdown tries to render, which blanks the whole screen.
+This class of bug (a *Vals() local used directly in JSX without being returned) is invisible to a Babel/ syntax check — it only surfaces at runtime.
+Fixed by passing `splitVehicleOptions: vehPool` through each `ncDcList` item instead of referencing the bare variable.
+Worth grep-checking for this pattern (`grep` for a bare identifier used in JSX that isn't `st.`/`d.`/a `.map()` callback var/an object property) after any future edit that introduces a brand-new bare variable into a *Vals() function.
+  - **Ops Lead L4 (the "eye" expand icon) restructured** to match Design Review's own Detail View / Route View pattern instead of the earlier ad-hoc per-route decision table:
+    - Metrics moved out of any tab — now always visible above the tabs.
+    - **Details** (first tab): a flat DC × Route list, same 10-column layout as Design Review's Detail View (LMDC, Design Vol, Route Code, TP, Zone, Out Cutoff, TAT, In Cutoff, Vehicle Type, RT Dist), built from this plan's real rows/DCs rather than synthesized.
+Each route's DCs are visually boxed together (same outside-border grouping as Design Review), with the route's Aligned/Needs-Change actions in that group's header row, live whenever the plan isn't locked yet (`editable: !planLocked` — same gate as before, which in practice covers "To Review" and "Submitted" alike, since Ops can keep editing/resubmitting right up until the Planner Acknowledges & Freezes, per the earlier partial-submission decision).
+    - **Route View** (second tab): a real read-only pivot, one row per route, same 12-column layout as Design Review's Route View (LMDC, Route, Vehicle, Count, Freq, Dist, CPS, TPs, Util, Volume, Cap, Lat/Long).
+The vehicle-mix strip that used to be a standalone block now sits as a small summary above this table.
+    - The old per-route table with inline DC-expand (TP-order editing) was removed — decisions now happen from the Details tab's route group headers, and actual field edits (lat/lng/TP/route code/ distance) still go through the Needs-Change modal, unchanged.
+    - Known gap carried over from Design Review's own version: several columns (Zone, In Cutoff) aren't tracked as real per-DC data in this app's model.
+Zone repeats the SC's own zone for every row (not fabricated per-DC); In Cutoff is derived as Out Cutoff + Breakdown TAT (a real calculation, not a random fill) rather than left blank.